sarugaku/pent/README.rst

 ===================================================

-Pent is a thin wrapper around Pipenv_ that provides an alternative set or commands for the user to work with it.
+Pent is a thin wrapper around Pipenv_ that provides an alternative set of commands for the user to work with.
 It does not provide any features (everything is backed by Pipenv), but only wrap them so it fits a different kind of brains.